brajeshwar/brajeshwar.github.io/_posts/2019/2019-04-16-the-dangers-of-public-wifi.md

----
-layout: post
-title: The Dangers of Public WiFi
+# The Dangers of Public WiFi
----

 WiFi is a miraculous invention that allows for simple and effective public internet usage over a wireless connection.
 With so many public establishments offering free wifi, it has become very easy to simply log in while you're sitting at your local coffee shop and browse away.